How can you tell the difference between prodromal labor and actual labor?

 How To Get Through Prodromal Labor

-Prodromal labor can resemble active labor in pain — it just doesn’t stick around as long or result in a baby.
-Just because your bundle of joy isn’t at the end of your contractions doesn’t mean it isn’t extremely painful.
+Prodromal labor can resemble active labor in pain — but it doesn’t stick around as long or result in a baby.
+But just because your contractions don’t end with a bundle of joy doesn’t mean they aren’t extremely painful.

 All moms prepare themselves for the pain of contractions during birth, but very few think about preparing for prodromal labor.